omar-addam/Force-Directed-Graph/README.md

 * All components should be included under Assets/\<Name> folder. (e.g. Assets/ForceDirectedGraph)
 * Each component should be isolated and under **NO CIRCUMSTANCES** referencing or using another component's scripts.
 * Components are **NOT** allowed to reference or call application/demo scripts.

+# Code Based Documentation

+## Assets / ForcedDirectedGraph

+This folder contains an implementation of force-directed graph system that visualizes social networks.
+The system consists of three components plus the data structure.